-Millions of new Scientific Discoveries of the Decade research papers are published every year.
-Shedding light on everything from the evolution of stars to ongoing impacts of climate change to health benefits of coffee.
-With so much research coming out every year, it can be difficult to know what is significant.
-What is interesting but largely insignificant, and what is just plain bad science.
+Every year, new Scientific Discoveries of the Decade research papers are published.
+From star evolution to the current implications of climate change and the health benefits of coffee, researchers shed light on everything.
+There is so much research coming out every year that it can be hard to know what is significant.
+The science that is interesting but largely insignificant and bad science that is just plain bad.

-These three major finds in the last ten years suggest that the bones of more species of ancient human relatives are likely hidden in the caves and sediment deposits of the world, waiting to be discovered.
+Three major discoveries in the past ten years provide evidence that ancient human relatives are hidden in caves and sediment deposits around the world, waiting to be discovered.

-When Albert Einstein first published the general theory of relativity in 1915, he likely couldn’t have imagined that 100 years later, astronomers would test the theory’s predictions with some of the most sophisticated instruments ever built — and the theory would pass each test.
-General relativity describes the universe as a “fabric” of space-time that is warped by large masses.
-It’s this warping that causes gravity, rather than an internal property of mass as Isaac Newton thought.
+Albert Einstein might not have imagined that 100 years after the general theory of relativity was published in 1915, astronomers would test it with some of the most powerful instruments ever built — and it would pass all the tests.
+According to general relativity, the universe is a “fabric” of space-time that is distorted by large masses.
+In contrast to Isaac Newton, it is this warping that causes gravity, not mass’s internal properties.

-Scientists have been predicting the effects of burning coal and fossil fuels on the temperature of the planet for over 100 years.
-A 1912 issue of Popular Mechanics contains an article titled “Remarkable Weather of 1911: The Effect of the Combustion of Coal on the Climate—What Scientists Predict for the Future,” which has a caption that reads: “The furnaces of the world are now burning about 2,000,000,000 tons of coal a year.
-When this is burned, uniting with oxygen, it adds about 7,000,000,000 tons of carbon dioxide to the atmosphere yearly.
-This tends to make the air a more effective blanket for the earth and to raise its temperature.
-The effect may be considerable in a few centuries.”
+Scientists have also predicted the effects of burning coal and fossil fuels on the temperature of the planet for over 100 years.
+Popular Mechanics published an article in 1912 entitled, “Remarkable Weather of 1911: The Effect of Coal Combustion on the Climate.”
+The caption of this article reads, “The furnaces of the world burn about 2,000,000,000 tons of coal per year.”.
+When burned, this releases 7,000,000,000 tons of carbon dioxide into the atmosphere every year when it combines with oxygen.

 4. Editing Genes

-Now, genetic engineering is more precise and available than ever before.
-All thanks in large part to a new tool first used to modify eukaryotic cells in 2013.
-The gene-editing tool works by locating a targeted section of DNA and “cutting” out that section with the Cas9 enzyme.
+In recent years, genetic engineering has become increasingly precise and accessible.
+All thanks to the introduction of a new tool for editing eukaryotic cells in 2013.
+Cas9, the gene-editing tool, works by locating a target section of DNA and “cutting out” that segment.

-Spacecraft and telescopes have revealed a wealth of information about worlds beyond our own in the last decade.
-In 2015, the New Horizons probe made a close pass of Pluto, taking the first nearby observations of the dwarf planet and its moons.
-The spacecraft also revealed a surprisingly dynamic and active world, with icy mountains reaching up to nearly 20,000 feet and shifting plains that are no more than 10 million years old—meaning the geology is constantly changing.
-The fact is Pluto is so geologically active suggests that even cold, distant worlds could get enough energy to heat their interiors, possibly harboring subsurface liquid water or even life.
+In the past decade, spacecraft and telescopes have revealed a wealth of information about worlds beyond our own.
+New Horizons made its first close pass of Pluto in 2015, capturing images of the dwarf planet and its moons.
+It also revealed a world that is surprisingly dynamic and active, with mountains rising more than 20,000 feet and shifting plains younger than 10 million years old.
+This means the geology of the world is constantly evolving.
+Pluto’s geological activity suggests that even cold, distant worlds might have enough energy to heat their interiors, allowing them to harbor liquid water beneath the surface or even life.

-In November 2018, measurement scientists around the world voted to officially change the definition of a kilogram.
-Rather than basing the kilogram off of an object – a platinum-iridium alloy cylinder about the size of a golf ball—the new definition uses a constant of nature to set the unit of mass.
-The change replaced the last physical artifact used to define a unit of measure.
+Measurement scientists around the globe voted in November 2018 to change the definition of a kilogram.
+The kilogram is no longer based on an object – a platinum-iridium alloy cylinder, about the size of a golf ball – but rather on a constant of nature.
+As a result of the change, the last physical artifact used to define a unit of measure has replaced.

-This decade included the worst outbreak of Ebola virus diseases in history.
-Moreover, the disease quickly spread to neighboring countries, reaching the capitals of Liberia and Sierra Leone by July 2014.
-Providing an unprecedented opportunity for the transmission of the disease to a large number of people.
-Ebola virus compromises the immune system and can cause massive hemorrhaging and multiple organ failure.
+The worst Ebola outbreak in history occurred this decade.
+By July 2014, the disease had spread to neighboring countries, also reaching the capitals of Liberia and Sierra Leone.
+Offering unprecedented opportunities for the spread of the disease to a large number of people.
+As a result of the Ebola virus, the immune system compromised, causing massive hemorrhaging and multiple organ failures.

-Over the past several decades, physicists have worked tirelessly to model the workings of the universe.
-Developing what we called as the Standard Model.
-This model describes four basic interactions of matter, known as the fundamental forces.
-Two are familiar in everyday life: the gravitational force and the electromagnetic force.
+Physics has also worked tirelessly over the past several decades to model the workings of the universe.
+Creating what we referred to as a Standard Model.
+Known as the fundamental forces, this model describes the four basic interactions between matter.
+We are familiar with two of them in everyday life: the gravitational force and the electromagnetic force.